Minimally Invasive Intestinal Surgery

 With patients asleep under a general anesthetic, Carbon Dioxide gas is used to distend the abdominal (peritoneal) cavity.
 Several cylindrical “Ports” that are 1/2 inch in diameter are placed in the abdominal wall.
 Surgical instruments are then placed through the ports in order to detach the intestine from its supporting structures.
 One of the port sites is enlarged to remove the diseased intestine.
 Intestinal continuity is then restored using special surgical staplers.

 Drs.
-Launer, Worsey and Salganick have performed several hundred laparoscopic intestinal operations for the treatment of Diverticulosis , Inflammatory Bowel Disease (Ulcerative Colitis and Crohn’s Disease ), Rectal Prolapse and Cancer .
+Worsey and Beiermeister have performed several hundred laparoscopic intestinal operations for the treatment of Diverticulosis , Inflammatory Bowel Disease (Ulcerative Colitis and Crohn’s Disease ), Rectal Prolapse and Cancer .
 Hospitalization for most laparoscopic operations is 2.5 days (as opposed to 5-10 days for conventional surgery) and most patients return to normal activities within two weeks.